 Fill a big stockpot with water and dump a handful of salt in there.
 Add a little more than you think you're supposed to add.

-By now, the water should be close to boiling.
-Grab that measuring cup and scoop out ¼ of the hot water.
-Pour the ¾ cup cream over the hot water to warm it up a bit (this will prevent the cream from breaking apart when you mix it in with the tomato jam).
+When the pasta is about 3 minutes away from being done, grab a measuring cup and scoop out ¼ cup of the hot, starchy pasta water.
+Pour the ¾ cup of cream into that hot water to warm it up; this "tempering" prevents the cream from breaking when it hits the tomato jam.

-At this point, you will want to turn down the heat to medium low or low and slowly add the diluted cream mixture.
-Add a little at a time, then stir.
-If you get the end of your cream and want it creamier, add more (we're not going for healthy here).
+At this point, turn the heat down to medium-low and slowly add the diluted cream mixture to your sauce.
+Add a little at a time, stirring as you go.
+If you want it even creamier, add an extra splash (we're not going for healthy here!).
+Let the sauce and pasta finish those last few minutes together so the flavors marry perfectly.

 Stir the pasta with the tomato mixture and add ¼ cup of water and a handful of parm at a time and watch it thicken up even more.
 You can go overboard on the parm.